Chukwudi64/ecommerce-application-f-e/README.md

 ## Live Demo

-You can access the live demo of this project at (Put my own url here).
+You can access the live demo of this project at [E-Commerce Website Demo](https://ecommerce-application-och.netlify.app/).

 ## Project Screenshots